marioa/my-lesson/_episodes/01-introduction.md

 ---
-title: "Introduction"
+title: "Introduction to my TestLesson"
-teaching: 0
+teaching: 30
-exercises: 0
+exercises: 10
 questions:
+- "Can I write a lesson?"
+- "Will this work?"
-- "Key question"
+- "What next?"
 objectives:
-- "First objective."
+- "Proof of competence."
+- "Proof of existence."
+- "Ability to write a lesson.:
 keypoints:
-- "First key point."
+- "Templates do the work for you, you provide the content."
 ---

+Blah!

 {% include links.md %}